BistaDinesh03/akiya-scout/SECURITY.md

-\*\*Do not open a public GitHub issue.\*\*
+*Do not open a public GitHub issue.\*\*

 Instead, please:

-1\.
-Email the maintainers with details
+1. Email the maintainers with details

-2\.
-Include steps to reproduce
+2. Include steps to reproduce

-3\.
-Allow time for the issue to be addressed before public disclosure
+3. Allow time for the issue to be addressed before public disclosure

-\## Security Considerations
+## Security Considerations

-\- Akiya Scout only fetches publicly available information
+- Akiya Scout only fetches publicly available information

-\- No authentication or user data is collected
+- No authentication or user data is collected

-\- No database is used; all data is transient
+- No database is used; all data is transient

-\- Respect robots.txt and site terms of service
+- Respect robots.txt and site terms of service

-\- Rate limits prevent excessive requests to sources
+- Rate limits prevent excessive requests to sources

-\## Known Limitations
+## Known Limitations

-\- SSL certificate verification may be disabled for development only (never in production)
+- SSL certificate verification may be disabled for development only (never in production)

-\- Sources may change their HTML structure; scrapers should be updated accordingly
+- Sources may change their HTML structure; scrapers should be updated accordingly